Course Information

 Format and Procedures

-This course includes a combination of lectures, discussion sections, problem sets, laboratory assignments, a midterm, and a five-week design project.
-The design project includes a preproposal, weekly meetings, milestone documents, demonstration, and final report.
-Students are expected to work with a partner on the lab assignments, and in groups of two to three students on the design project.
-Assessment rubrics for the lab assignments and design project will be distributed early in the semester.
+This course includes a combination of lectures, laboratory sections, quizzes, and three projects.
+The design project includes a preproposal, proposal, weekly meetings, milestone documents, demonstration, and final report.
+The final project includes a preproposal, proposal, weekly meetings, milestone documents, demonstration, and final report.
+Students are expected to work in groups of 2–3 students on the projects.
+Assessment rubrics for projects will be distributed early in the semester.

 Grading Scheme